 Medical institutions are suggesting that more training be made available to all those who interact with patients.
 This would include employees in dental schools, dental offices, emergency rooms, hospitals, airline employees and other transportation facilities.
 Local and state resources available for reporting suspicious activity should be made available to those involved in working with the public.16,21,36 If the victim of trafficking is identified but resources and a protocol (trauma-informed approach) are not in place, the victim may be in even more danger during this process.
 The person may be beaten (or worse) if the perpetrator believes the victim has identified them or made their situation known to healthcare providers.1,6,16,18

+This course is written to awaken the dental community to the possibility of a human trafficking situation and acquaint them with strategies to deal with the event at hand.
 At the time of this course, education in trafficking varies globally.
 In the United States, most dental schools and dental hygiene schools do not have curriculum in place to train dentists, hygienists or office staff in recognizing the possibility of a patient being a human trafficking victim.
 Most locations in the UK have trafficking information in the form of workbook education, face-to-face learning, E-learning and lecture.11

 Child abuse is usually covered in dental schools with mandated reporting of suspected cases; however, human trafficking is an area that is still very vague to the dental community.
 Although some physical abuse may be present with trafficking victims, the signs are far more subtle.
 Since the perpetrator may accompany the victim to an appointment, there is equal opportunity to assess the relationship of the perpetrator and the victim by all involved in treatment of the patient.
 In a trauma-informed approach, this would include the dentist, hygienist, dental assistant, office manager and any other personnel working in the office, clinic or facility such as a college or university.
 One individual may assess the situation and other personnel may be in tune with various clues as the office visit progresses.
 Therefore, utilizing and training the entire office is the most beneficial approach.